 “For us as parents, the Nine Core Values were the attraction for the program.
-The First Tee helps us to reinforce these values in our home for both of our participants in the program.” -A The First Tee of Greater Washington, DC Parent
+The First Tee helps us to reinforce these values in our home for both of our participants in the program.” -A First Tee – Greater Washington, DC Parent

 We offer after-school and weekend programs at 17 golf facilities throughout DC, Northern Virginia, Montgomery County, MD and Prince George’s County, MD.
 To find a location near you visit our locations page.
 Classes occur during after school hours and on weekends, times and days vary throughout locations.
 Young people attend class once a week during a session.
 We offer 4 sessions throughout the year, Spring I (March – April), Spring II (May-June), Summer (July-August), and Fall (September-October).